QuasarApp/QtDeployTemplate/README.md

 # QtDeployTemplate
 * This is the qmake project template for deploying projects using qt libraries.
 * The template supports qt installframework and can work with projects with several binary files and libraries.
+* The template supports snapcraft and you can publish your project in [snap store](https://snapcraft.io/store).

 ## Example
 1. You must сlone the project